Antonio-Mervyn/Spatiotemporal-Crime-Pattern-Analysis-Detecting-Modeling-and-Forecasting-Crime-Hotspots/README.md

-## 📍 Spatiotemporal Crime Pattern Analysis – Chicago
+## 📍 Spatiotemporal Crime Pattern Analysis

 This project presents a hybrid framework for detecting, analyzing, and forecasting crime hotspots in Chicago by integrating spatial, temporal, graph-based, and probabilistic modeling techniques.
 Using publicly available crime data, we used ST-DBSCAN, T-OPTICS, Clique Clustering, Spatiotemporal Graph Convolutional Networks (ST-GCN), Gaussian Mixture Models (GMM), and the Join-Less Approach for Co-Location Pattern Mining to uncover complex, evolving crime patterns on the Chicago Crime Dataset.